0ENZO/PA_2A2/README.md

 php bin/console doctrine:database:create
 ```

-2. Execute the migrations to the last, which represent Entity modifications in the projet thought time :
+2. Execute the migrations to the last, which represent Entity modifications in the projet thought time, from the begining to the last one :
 ````
 php bin/console doctrine:migrations:migrate
 ````